 In 1927 Hose Company 2 created one of the first rescue squad units in New Jersey, The Verona #2 Rescue Squad, and consisted of Company 2 members.
 At the time, the squad only concerned itself with rescue and first aid as all transportation was covered by Mountainside Hospital’s own ambulance.
 (The Verona Ambulance Unit was organized in 1942 as a civil defense activity by a group of Verona residents who believed that such a unit was necessary and assumed the task of transportation.
 In 1944 the Verona Ambulance Unit purchased the property and building located at 12 Church Street from the town for $1.00.)
 Membership initially was only open to members of Hose Company #2 but in 1936 membership was opened to all Verona firemen.
 The members raised funds to purchase a Pierce Arrow truck and firehouse 2 was remodeled to accommodate the new truck.
 The truck was loaded with a first aid kit and a Clark inhalator.

-In 1931 with Emil Schmick Chief a used REO hook and ladder truck was purchased and was operated by Company 1.
+In 1931 with Emil Schmick as Chief a used REO hook and ladder truck was purchased and was operated by Company 1.

 Numbered badges were issued to the firefighters during August 1933, with badge #1 being given to Silias Voorhees and badge #2 to John Williams, both were charter members.
 Charter Members are the original Verona firefighters who were responsible for creating the Verona Fire Department.
 Today, badge numbers are issued to firefighters who complete necessary training and go through their probationary period.
 Once a badge number is issued, it will never be re-issued again.

 In 1936 an American La France “Cities Service” Hook and Ladder Truck was purchased and operated by Company 2.
 It was considered a “Triple Threat” as it functioned as a pumper, hook and ladder, and hose cart.
-In 1939, with George Dollmair chief, the buildings on the southeast corner of Bloomfield Avenue and Montrose Avenue, which included an Ace Hardware, burned during a snowstorm.
+In 1939, with George Dollmair as Chief, the buildings on the southeast corner of Bloomfield Avenue and Montrose Avenue, which included an Ace Hardware, burned during a snowstorm.

 In 1958, the Acme Supermarket, 420 Bloomfield Ave, burned.
-In 1959 with Merle Burdett Chief, the first aerial ladder truck, an 85-foot Maxim “Quint” was purchased for Company 2 to replace the 1936 American La France.
-The term “Quint” comes from the word “Quintuplet”, and refers to the five functions that a quint provides: pump water tank, fire hose, aerial device, and ground ladders.
+In 1959 with Merle Burdett as Chief, the first aerial ladder truck, an 85-foot Maxim “Quint” was purchased for Company 2 to replace the 1936 American La France.
+The term “Quint” comes from the word “Quintuplet”, and refers to the five functions that a quint provides: pump, water tank, fire hose, aerial device, and ground ladders.
 In 1960 a used 1939 Mack 500 gallon pumper was purchased from the Cedar Grove Fire Department to equip the Verona Auxiliary Fire Department.
 This group of young Firefighters had been aiding and assisting since World War II.
-In 1960 Engine Company 1 moved to a new firehouse, facing Bloomfield Avenue, in a municipal building addition.
-In 1964 with Walt McKenna chief, a Ford 750 pumper with a high-pressure pump, built by the TASC Co. was purchased and operated by Company 1.

 The tradition of numbering the apparatus began in the 1970s.